tomwattsuk/CalculateTriangleAngles/README.md

 In this repository you'll find:
 1. triangles.html
-2. A folder structure for the cypress tests
+2. A folder structure for the cypress tests (fully automated from the spreadsheet)

 I have also sent over an excel spreadsheet to the recruiter which shows the test cases I have written in Cypress.